djhaskin987/degasolv/docs/roadmap.rst

   read bitbucket, bitbucket server, github, github server, gitlab, gitlab server, and raw git repos.

+- **Inclusive/Absent corner case**: In the case that ``conflict-strat`` is inclusive, a case may arise where an absence is required, but then another requirement asks for the same package to be present at a conflicting version. basically, what do requirements of absence mean within and inclusive context. because right now when absence requirements are given, they hold force even in inclusive contexts.
+This seems silly.
+Requirements of absence should just be ignored when ``conflict-strat`` is ``inclusive``.

 Future Features
 ---------------
 - **Compile with GraalVM's ``native-image``**: Compile degasolv to machine